matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

   has the same problem, but this proposal has even more extra data.
 The amount of extra data in both proposals is rather low (<1kb), so this should not be a problem in practice.
-* Encrypted events forwarded to other rooms won't be decryptable.
-Clients should probably either prevent forwarding completely or only allow forwarding to the same room for encrypted events.

 ## Alternatives
 ### Endpoint behavior